 Staff Analysis: Parking requirements associated with the proposed development and the demonstrated commercial needs of the site can be evaluated to find opportunities for sharing of spaces and reduction in overall parking provided where appropriate.
 The applicant could identify possible shared parking opportunities as the current proposal seems to have parking for residents and parking for the commercial without any integration of the two.
-Staff could support this waiver, but would like to see a more integrated design.
+Staff could support this waiver, but a more integrated design is needed to support sharing of spaces.